fsobh/go-bank/setups.md

     run `docker run --rm -v "%cd%:/src" -w /src kjconroy/sqlc init` USING CMD on WINDOWS to generate the YAML file

 for other stuff : https://pkg.go.dev/github.com/jmoiron/sqlx

+NOTE : ALL GO ENV'S USE A / AND NOT A \ AS PATH SEPERATOR like GOBIN